A constrained risk inequality for general losses: Examples

 \subsection{Super-efficient estimation in nonparametric models}

 {\dot{\theta}_0}

-We can also apply our results to estimation of functionals in general non-parametric models.
-In this case, we focus on quantities where the classical limit theory and asymptotic normality results apply, so that there do indeed exist classically efficient estimators and an analogue of the Le Cam--H\'{a}jek local asymptotic minimax theorems.
+It is often interesting to derive efficiency lower bounds outside of standard parametric models; it is our experience that students are frequently curious about such quantities, especially when they have seen only Fisher-information-based lower bounds.
+Conveniently, we can also apply our results to estimation of functionals in general non-parametric models.
+In this case, we focus on quantities where the classical asymptotic normality results apply, so that there do indeed exist classically efficient estimators and an analogue of the Le Cam--H\'{a}jek local asymptotic minimax theorems.
 We first present a general result that applies to appropriately smooth parameters of the underlying distribution, which we subsequently specialize to estimation of the mean of an arbitrary distribution with finite variance.
 We adapt the classical idea of Stein~\cite{Stein56a}, which constructs hardest one-dimensional subproblems, following the treatment of~\citet[Chapter 25]{VanDerVaart98}.

 To set the stage, consider estimation of a parameter $\theta(P_0) \in \R$ of a distribution $P_0$ on the space $\mc{Z}$.
 Letting $\mc{P}$ denote the collection of all distributions on $\mc{Z}$, we consider sub-models $\mc{P}_0 \subset \mc{P}$ around $P_0$ defined in terms of local perturbations of $P_0$.
 In particular, let $\mc{G} \subset L^2(P_0)$ consist of those functions $g : \mc{Z} \to \R$ satisfy $\E_0[g(Z)] = 0$ and $\E_0[g(Z)^2] < \infty$.
 For bounded functions $g \in \mc{G}$, we may consider tilts of the distribution $P_0$ of the form